How is the test performed?

 Primary care providers can order a FIT kit for eligible, average risk people by completing a FIT requisition.

-The FIT requisition will be available at cancercareontario.ca/FIThub
+The FIT requisition is available at Cancer Care Ontario’s website.

 Primary care providers can use the FIT requisition to indicate if the FIT kit should be mailed to an alternate address, which may differ from their patient’s primary mailing address (e.g., health centre or nursing station).